Sukkat Shalom: Migrant + Refugee Support

 Good Neighbor Program: Supporting a New Family

 Since 2017, we have worked closely with our local refugee resettlement agency Lutheran Social Services of the National Capital Area, LSSNCA, to support families new to our area.
 In the wake of last year’s emergency exodus from Afghanistan, Sukkat Shalom committed to reprise its role as a Good Neighbor Partner.
-In February 2022, we were “matched” with a young Afghan family of four—dad, mom, a 3-year-old boy and 1-year-old girl—and now have the great honor of providing a welcoming home for them in Silver Spring as they begin to rebuild their lives.
-We thank the many Micah members who have generously donated their time and resources to help with the family’s transition, and look forward to updating you on their progress in the months ahead.
+In February 2022, we were “matched” with a young Afghan family of four—dad, mom, a 3-year-old boy and 1-year-old girl—and had the great honor of providing a welcoming home for them in Silver Spring as they began to rebuild their lives.

 For more information, please contact us at SukkatShalom@TempleMicah.org.